RanLIUaca/SIM/README.md

 pip install .
 ```

-Then you can enter the python and test the package
+Then you can enter the python and test the package.

-...
+## Usage
+The software's functionality is demonstrated in the `demo.ipynb` file.

 ## Reference
--   Ran, L. et al. (2024+), “SIM: Probabilistic Generative Model for Sequence Interaction with Application to TCR-peptide Binding,” Working Paper.
+-   Ran, L. et al. (2024+), “SIM: Probabilistic Generative Model for Sequence Interaction with Application to TCR-peptide Binding,” working Paper.